A modified 351 Mach 1 and the

 The Tournament of Thrills show after the movie

-Buzz Bundy used the M-code 351 Mach 1 after the BOND movie for his new stunt car show.
+Buzz Bundy used an M-code 351 Mach 1 after the BOND movie for his new stunt car show, though he had other Mustangs earlier.
 Here is an announcement flyer of this show showing pictures from the movie.

 The text in the brochure reads as following: